Murph9/RallyGame/README.md

 The world can be selected from a prebuilt selection of pre made worlds.
 Or you could be adventurous and pick the dynamic world type and have a selection of tracks generated in front of you.

 ---
-The duel project is mean to be the real game that comes out of this.
+The duel or surivial project is mean to be the real game that comes out of this.
-It is a separate download, or gradle task or fat jar file via gradle task

 ---